gannaraputeja/CMPE202-AirportApplication/Documentation/ProjectJournal/XPValues.md

 - Build Baggage Gate assignment page using React JS.
 - Fetched aal the data from Gate table in My SQL.
 Applied CSS to present it in a attractive way.
-- Disscussed about changes with team and TOOK feedback and worked on it.
+- Disscussed about changes with team and took feedback and worked on it.

 ## Week 8